I'm trying to find somebody here in the audio sound right.

 A reader wrote when the first column appeared, giving them the drugs too.

-No, but there's no well, why not?
+No, but there's no, well, why not?

-They gotta get them someplace, and they got they gotta be committing crimes to get them, so why not give them the drugs?
+They got to get them someplace, and they got to be committing crimes to get them.

-Better quality drug, the better give them a nice back seat of the car, a couple packs of cigarettes and so forth.
+You got to give them a nice back seat of the car, a couple packs of cigarettes and so forth.

-Uh they've tried this in Sweden, haven't they?
+They've tried this in Sweden, haven't they?

 Or one of those places over there.

-Don't think it worked out too well because just more and more addicts uh happen to be created.
+Don't think it worked out too well because just more and more addicts happen to be created.

 Peter Davison, who is a researcher at the University of California, San Francisco, said this would be huge international news.

-It'd be the first facility in the United States, and there'd be a well probably be a fire storm for a while.
+It'd be the first facility in the United States, and there'd be a, well, probably be a firestorm for a while.

-Uh you can count on that.
+You can count on that.

-The conservative radio talk show hosts are probably already jump starting their tonsils.
+The conservative radio talk show hosts are probably already jump-starting their tonsils.

-Wacky San Francisco providing a party room for junkies.
+Wacky San Francisco, providing a party room for junkies.

 Now they're putting words in our mouths.